About Me

 At work

-The major part of my daily work revolves around bioinformatics: using a combination of R, nextflow and classical bash scripting, I am tackling evolutionary and population genomic questions.
+The major part of my daily work revolves around bioinformatics: using a combination of R, snakemake and classical bash scripting, I am tackling evolutionary and population genomic questions.
 Besides this, I have a strong interest in spatial ecology and landscape/ conservation genetics.

 You can find examples of my work on my github page, where I provide two small R packages that I use for wotk on the Caribbean hamlets (hypogen and hypoimg)